By Brandon Sparks, Bass, Magnolia Chorale

 That all changed with the pandemic.
 Once things started opening back up, I vowed to not let those little doubts keep me from putting myself out there and doing the things that I want to do.
 That eventually led me to become the on-field host for the DubSea Fish Sticks baseball team in White Center.
 As the "Director of Fun", I perform in front of ever-growing crowds 20+ times a season, essentially serving as the ringleader of a baseball- themed circus.

 The confidence that I have built performing (and sometimes absolutely dying) in that environment made it an easy decision to get back into choir when my friend and fellow newcomer Kathleen told me she was planning on joining.
 And Magnolia Chorale has been an awesome and supportive place that has made it relatively easy to hit the ground running.
 I even tried out for a solo while wearing a giant hot dog costume.
 I struggled with my audition and wasn't happy with my effort and I would have lamented it for months and never put myself out there again before, but my new outlook and the supportive nature of Magnolia Chorale means that I am ready to go again next time.
+(Note from webmaster: He got the solo and performed it beautifully at both concerts!)

 One month out from dress rehearsal—and just a little bit more until we perform—I am feeling great about a couple songs and struggling with a couple others (most notably the baritone part in Luminous Night).
 But I'm pumped to see Joseph's vision for this concert come together and I'm committed to doing my best for the rest of the choir and can't wait to continue singing and building something with the fine folks of Magnolia Chorale.